Resident Resources

 Garbage

 Regular garbage and recycling pickup is Thursday.
 This service is provided by www.wmnorthwest.com.
-Bins must be stored out of sight.
 Bins can be placed at the curb no earlier than Wednesday afternoon and must be pulled in and out of sight by Thursday evening.
 Please follow Waste Management guidelines for what to place in each bin.
 Please flatten cardboard.
 Make sure containers close thoroughly (crows love to sift through your garbage!)

 Home-Based Businesses